nvlgzr/notion2svelte/DonenessTracker.md

 ## 🐞 Known Bugs

 - Magic is now…not.
 The current "Fix" to the `<script>` issue isn't really a fix.
+- Bulleted lists do not reflect multiple depth levels
+- "Write-your-own components" should not be indented in Introduction

 # 🐝 Tasks/Ideas